 Bring a custom and professional look to your apparel with Superior Ink’s Embroidery Services

-These days embroidery has blossomed into a billion dollar industry and used for a variety of different mediums.
+These days custom embroidery has blossomed into a billion dollar industry and is used for a variety of different mediums.
 This process is most common for hats, polos, jackets, bags and other specialty items.
 Embroidery is the process of needle and thread.
 The selected image is stitched many times over to create your design, logo or pattern on an garment that would otherwise be tricky for print.

 There are things to consider when selecting embroidery as your decoration process.
 The “thread count” is a term used to determine the detail used for your image.
 The higher the thread count, the cleaner and more detailed the sew out will be.
 Not every image will be applicable to the wholesale embroidery process.
 There are some images that are simply too detailed to sew.
 Gradients and color blends are impossible to sew out, so vector and solid body colors are necessary to use this process.

-People often ask “ what is the difference between screen printing and embroidery “ Well generally speaking it is pretty obvious, but there are some major factors to consider when choosing the right process.
+People often ask “ what is the difference between screen printing and custom embroidery “ Well generally speaking it is pretty obvious, but there are some major factors to consider when choosing the right process.
 Screen printing is the process of applying ink to a substrate by forcing it through a screen mesh.
 Embroidery is the process of thread, needle and sewing to create your image or pattern.
 Although screen printing offers a crisp and soft feel, it cannot be applied to any and all garments.
 That’s where embroidery is commonly used.
 It is difficult to print on any material that is not a flat surface.
 So hats, bags, and jackets are generally embroidered.